Iterative construction of $\mathfrak{S}_p \times \mathfrak{S}_p$ group-adapted irreducible matrix units for the walled Brauer algebra: The algorithm

 \section{The algorithm}

-Our algorithm, described below, in its main parts, is equivalent to the orthogonalization of a certain class of Gram matrices, and it can be summarized as follows: \begin{enumerate} [Step 1)] \item The algebra $\mathcal{A}_{1,1}^d$ with orthonormal basis $\{\mathbf{1}-P^+,P^+\}$. \item The algebra $\mathcal{A}_{2,2}^d$: \begin{itemize} \item In the ideal $\mathcal{M}^{(2)}$ we take orthonormal basis constructed in~\cite{StudzinskiIEEE22}. \item To construct basis in $\widetilde{\mathcal{M}}^{(1)}$ we need to orthogonalize 1-arc operators with 2-arc operators from $\mathcal{M}^{(2)}$ and among themselves.
-We need an orthonormal basis for $\mathcal{A}_{1,1}^d$ from Step 1). \item We need to construct basis in $\widetilde{\mathcal{M}}^{(0)}$ orthogonal to $\mathcal{M}^{(2)}$ and $\widetilde{\mathcal{M}}^{(1)}$. \end{itemize} \item The algebra $\mathcal{A}_{3,3}^d$: \begin{itemize} \item In the ideal $\mathcal{M}^{(3)}$ we take orthonormal basis constructed in~\cite{StudzinskiIEEE22}. \item To construct basis in $\widetilde{\mathcal{M}}^{(2)}$ we need to orthogonalize 2-arc operators with 3-arc operators from $\mathcal{M}^{(3)}$ and among themselves.
-We need an orthonormal basis for $\mathcal{A}_{1,1}^d$ from Step 1). \item To construct basis in $\widetilde{\mathcal{M}}^{(1)}$ we need to orthogonalize 1-arc operators with 2-arc operators from $\widetilde{\mathcal{M}}^{(2)}$, with 3-arc operators from $\mathcal{M}^{(3)}$, and among themselves.
-We need an orthonormal basis for $\mathcal{A}_{2,2}^d$ from Step 2). \item Finally, we need to construct basis in $\widetilde{\mathcal{M}}^{(0)}$ that is orthogonal to $\mathcal{M}^{(3)}$, $\widetilde{\mathcal{M}}^{(2)}$ and $\widetilde{\mathcal{M}}^{(1)}$. \end{itemize} \end{enumerate} We continue the above procedure until we reach the final $ p$-th layer and construct the full group-adapted basis for $\mathcal{A}_{p,p}^d$ and corresponding decomposition~\eqref{eqn:inclusions_of_m2}.
-We observe that each subsequent step utilizes the results from all preceding steps.
+Our algorithm, described below, in its main parts, is equivalent to the orthogonalization of a certain class of Gram matrices, and it can be summarized as follows:

+We observe that each subsequent step in algorithm~\ref{alg:main} utilizes the results from all preceding steps.
 The mentioned procedure of orthogonalization requires computing matrix elements of the respective Gram matrices.
 These matrix elements are equal to the traces computed between objects spanning the respective ideals $\mathcal{M}^{(n)}, \mathcal{M}^{(n-1)},\ldots,\mathcal{M}^{(0)}$, where $1\leq m \leq p$.
 As we saw, to produce the basis in the final layer, i.e., when $m=p$, one must use the basis produced in all previous steps.
 To understand all steps of the algorithm from the technical point of view, without loss of generality, let us assume that our goal is to orthogonalize objects consisting of $s$ arcs with objects consisting of $r$ arcs, where $r<s$ in the $p:p$ case.
 The idea of orthonormalization requires calculating the following overlaps:

 where we used the composition law~\eqref{eqn:basis_Eij} for the irreducible matrix units in $\mathbb{C}[\mathfrak{S}_p]$.
 Notice that due to the mentioned composition law~\eqref{eqn:basis_Eij}, many of the matrix entries are equal to 0.
 This greatly simplifies computations throughout the algorithm, as numerous trace terms are provided implicitly and do not require explicit evaluation.
 In the next step, let us observe that the operator $V^{(s)}$ can be written as $V^{(r)}V^{(s\setminus r)}$, where the operator $V^{(s\setminus r)}$ represents the remaining arcs, see Figure~\ref{fig_Vrsets}.